suhvishalp/cg-java-1224/readme.md

             ------------------------------
                 - java.util package provides a set of classes and interfaces to store and manipulate groups of
                     objects and perform some operations in specific manner.
+                - **IMP: We can create "dynamic collection of objects" and perform some operations in specific manner using the classes provided in collection framework
+                --**IMP: each collection class i.e ArrayList, HashSet, TreeSet, HashMap etc. uses a specific data structure internally

                 - they are designed to make data handling efficient and flexible

                 - Features: